jchleborowicz/bobba-commons/bobba-identifiable-enum/README.md

 ## Intro

-Tiny utility class for enums with identifiers.
+Tiny utility library for enums with identifiers.

 The concept is that java enum will have an identifier of arbitrary type.